 We all know the benefits of being active – healthy muscles and bones, decreased risk for diabetes and heart disease, and improved sleep.
 But what if your kids aren’t as excited about those benefits or moving their bodies as you might be?

 If this sounds like your household, you’re not alone.
 According to the American Academy of Pediatrics (AAP), 3 out of 4 children don’t get the recommended 60 minutes of active time each day.
-Not only that but staying active tends to decrease as kids get older.
-So what stops kids from being active?
-Some of the reasons could include:
+As kids grow older, staying active can become even more challenging.
+So, what factors discourage kids from being active?
+We spoke with Anthony Morando, General Manager Sports Performance at Sanford Sports, to gain insight into the main barriers that prevent kids from enjoying physical activity.
+According to him, these are:

-- Increased focus on schoolwork or other demands.
+- Overscheduled routines, such as an increased focus on schoolwork or other commitments.

 - Not feeling as “good” at physical activity as their peers.